GenericName1911/SC2FLA-FOSS-Edition/README.md

 2. Place both binaries into the `~\lib` folder.

-3. Run desired scripts from `.\user-scripts` by dragging them to the main folder and executing, or use via CLI:
+3. Run desired scripts from `.\user-scripts` by _dragging them to the main folder and executing_, or use via CLI:

    * `setup.py` — Installs dependencies and downloads latest binaries
    * `process folder.bat` — Converts `.sc` files with downgrade support